-Figure~\ref{fig:gaussian_activation} compares FI ($\mathcal I$) and FIR ($\mathcal{R}$) computed using diffusion models trained on original data $\bx$ (denoted \emph{pixel} in the legend) versus encoded data $\bz= E(\bx)$ (denoted \emph{latent}).
+\textbf{Results.} Figure~\ref{fig:gaussian_activation} compares FI ($\mathcal I$) and FIR ($\mathcal{R}$) computed using diffusion models trained on original data $\bx$ (denoted \emph{pixel} in the legend) versus encoded data $\bz= E(\bx)$ (denoted \emph{latent}).
 We consider encoders $E$ given by common activation functions: ReLU, Leaky ReLU (with negative slope $\alpha$), GELU, sigmoid, and tanh.
-Derivations for the theoretical properties of encoders, using Proposition~\ref{prop:fisher_bi_lip} and discussion in Section~\ref{sec:FIR}, are provided in Appendix~\ref{app:plot_gaussian_toy}.
+Derivations for the theoretical properties of encoders, using Proposition~\ref{prop:fisher_bi_lip} and discussion in \S\ref{sec:FIR}, are provided in Appendix~\ref{app:plot_gaussian_toy}.

-Comparison of FI across different encoders relative to the pixel baseline is shown in Figures~\ref{fig:gaussian_activation}(a) and (c).
-ReLU exhibits the largest deviation, consistent with Proposition~\ref{prop:fisher_bi_lip}, for which the derived FI upper bound diverges in the ReLU case (see Appendix~\ref{app:plot_gaussian_toy}).
-In contrast, smooth activations (GELU, sigmoid, tanh) are locally bi-Lipschitz on the Gaussian data support, and their FI curves remain closer to the pixel baseline.
-For Leaky ReLU, as $\alpha$ approaches $1$, the mapping becomes closer to an isometry, and the FI curve correspondingly moves toward the pixel baseline.
-We note that for $\alpha=2$, the FI curves are not strictly below the pixel baseline as suggested by Proposition~\ref{prop:fisher_bi_lip}, which may be due to numerical estimation error since FI is computed empirically from finite samples.
+Figures~\ref{fig:gaussian_activation}(a) and (c) compare FI across encoders against the pixel baseline.
+ReLU exhibits the largest deviation, as its derived FI upper bound diverges (see Appendix~\ref{app:plot_gaussian_toy}).
+Smooth activations (GELU, sigmoid, tanh) are locally bi-Lipschitz on the Gaussian support, keeping FI curves closer to the baseline.
+As the Leaky ReLU slope $\alpha$ approaches $1$, the mapping nears an isometry and the FI curve converges to the baseline.
+For $\alpha=2$, FI curves are not strictly below the baseline as Proposition~\ref{prop:fisher_bi_lip} suggests; this likely stems from numerical error in empirical FI estimation from finite samples.

 Comparison for FIR is shown in Figures~\ref{fig:gaussian_activation}(b) and (d).
-ReLU exhibits the largest deviation from the pixel baseline, consistent with the discussion in Section~\ref{sec:FIR}, since it does not satisfy second-order regularity.
+ReLU exhibits the largest deviation from the pixel baseline, consistent with the discussion in \S\ref{sec:FIR}, since it does not satisfy second-order regularity.
 Among the smooth activations (GELU, tanh, sigmoid), deviations are smaller, with activations of lower curvature tending to produce smaller deviations.
 Although Leaky ReLU does not satisfy the second-order regularity assumption, the observed deviation is not excessively large.
 We believe this is because $\mathcal R$ is estimated from finite data, and the Leaky ReLU encoder can be effectively approximated by a smoother mapping on the data support.
 As $\alpha$ approaches $1$, the smooth approximation has lower curvature, and the observed deviation decreases accordingly.